College of Wooster players will serve as counselors.

 The staff is composed of high school and college coaches who have proven their ability to teach.
 These men place great emphasis on the highest principles of athletics.
 Outstanding college players will serve as camp counselors.

-The Scot Center, with four air conditioned full-size courts, is the focal point for training.
+The new five million dollar air-conditioned Timken Gymnasium in the Armington Physical Education Center is the focal point for training.
+There are four full-size college courts.
 Meals and recreation revolve around the adjacent Lowry Center.

 Registration & Check-Out

 Final registration is held between 1:30 and 2:45 p.m. on the first day of each camp session.
 Check in at the Armington Physical Education Center on The College of Wooster campus.
 Camp will conclude at 4:15 p.m. on the final day of each session.